Hațeg Island: Climate and ecology

-During the Maastrichtian, the climate of Hațeg Island was subtropical, with an average temperature of 20–25 C. The island experience marked rainy and dry seasons, but despite this, the plant life on the island was mainly tropical in nature.
+During the Maastrichtian, the climate of Hațeg Island was subtropical, with an average temperature of 20–25 C. The island experienced marked rainy and dry seasons, but despite this, the plant life on the island was mainly tropical in nature.
 Carbon isotopes indicate "dry woodland" conditions.
 This seeming contradiction between the seasonally dry climate and tropical plant species can be explained by the fact that tropical plants can thrive in a seasonally monsoonal environment today as long as they have access to sufficient amounts of water year-round, and the Hațeg environment seems to have been dominated by braided rivers and lakes.
+Fossils of fruit and angiosperms unearthed in this region are a testament to this.
 Early rock layers are dominated by volcanic deposits, but these are absent in higher layers, indicating that volcanic activity dropped off during this time.

 Paleofauna

-About nine species of dinosaurs, and several species of pterosaur are thought to have been indigenous to the island.
+About nine species of dinosaurs and several species of pterosaur are thought to have been indigenous to the island.
+The azhdarchid pterosaurs were rather common predators on this island.
 These insular reptiles differed from their continental relatives due to island syndrome, which describes the differences in morphology, ecology and physiology seen in insular species compared to their continental relatives.
-Many taxa exhibit island dwarfism, becoming much smaller than their mainland relatives.
+Many of them exhibit island dwarfism, becoming much smaller than their mainland relatives.
 For example the titanosaur, Magyarosaurus dacus, had a body mass of only 900 kg while mainland titanosaurs like Patagotitan could reach 69 tonne.
-Conversely, Hatzegopteryx exhibited island gigantism, becoming one of the largest pterosaurs ever to have lived.
+Conversely Hatzegopteryx exhibited island gigantism, becoming one of the largest pterosaurs ever to have lived.
 Similar to how extant bird species exhibit reduced wing size and reduced capacity for flight, Balaur bondoc appears to have secondarily lost its capacity for flight.
 Balaur is currently believed to be a basal avialan based on recent phylogenetic analyses, however, it was originally proposed to be a member of the avialan sister taxon, Deinonychosauria, based on its limb morphology.
 Its forelimbs were shorter and stockier than those of Avialae and so visibly incapable of powered flight, which led to this originally incorrect placement within the phylogeny.
 Mammals are almost exclusively represented by the endemic kogaionid multituberculates, an endemic group that evolved in the island's isolation and developed unique insectivorous habits, as well as a single eutherian remain.
 Remains of an indeterminate dromaeosaurid have also been found.
 Among these animals are included: